-Type Specialist

-The trainer specializes in working with a particular type of Pokémon.
+Type Specialist The trainer specializes in working with a particular type of Pokémon.
 Choose a type.
-When a Pokémon under their direction uses a Move of that type, the trainer die, no matter what it is, gains a temporary bonus step.
+When a Pokémon under their direction uses a Move of that type, the roll gets an extra die step to both the Trainer Attribute and Move dice.
 A d12 becomes a d12+1.
 If the trainer has the Wrong Demographic Hindrance, an absent stat becomes a d4.
+Trump Card rolls involving the appropriate type become d20s.

 This Edge may be taken up to twice, but each version of the Edge must represent a different type specialty.
 Requirement: In order to retain this Edge, at least half of the trainer's active roster, rounded up, must be Pokémon of the chosen type.
 Common sense exceptions may be granted by the GM for edge cases; i.e. Pokémon who will later become that type when they evolve, temporary forms, Mega Evolution...

-Weaknesses

-Never stop playing your favourites!
+Weaknesses Never stop playing your favourites!
 Pokeymanz is designed to avoid Tier Lists as much as possible.
 However, sometimes your favourites just have a bad type matchup or a hard counter.
-So, at times like these, never forget the wisdom of Ash Ketchum:

-Aim for the horn!
+So, at times like these, never forget the wisdom of Ash Ketchum: Aim for the horn!